 - 1. Student illness

 - 2. Death in the immediate family

 - 3. Observance of a religious holiday

 - 4. Family emergency

 - 5. Situations beyond the control of the student as determined by the administration, such as hospitalization or serious illness, for which the school receives timely, acceptable documentation.

-- 6. Circumstances which cause reasonable concern to the parent for the safety or health of the student.
+- 6. Circumstances which cause reasonable concern to the parent for the mental, emotional, or physical health or safety of the students

-A parent/legal guardian is responsible for informing the attendance office of their student's absence within 24 hours.
-Voicemail/recording is available 24 hours.
-Excessive absences that are non-school related may require further documentation as reasonably requested and approved by the school.
+A parent/legal guardian is responsible for informing the school of their student's absence within 24 hours.
+Voicemail/recording is available 24 hours per day.
+Absences that are non-school related may require further documentation as reasonably requested and approved by the school.